The Best Cranberry Orange Muffins, easy to make and delicious! Perfect for a breakfast treat or an afternoon snack!

 Orange extract is optional but recommended to give these muffins that extra orange flavor.
 That being said, I’ve made these muffins both with and without the extract, and they are both tasty.

-How many oranges will give me 2 tbs of orange zest?
+How many oranges do I need for 2 tbsp of orange zest?

 Two large oranges should be enough.
 I also recommend zesting the oranges before juicing them – it’s way easier.